Measuring Structural Political Fragmentation: Application to empirical data

-Overall, fragmentation is highest in Brazil (2.8).
-Spain (1.8) and the United States (1.7) are less fragmented and comparable, with Spain having a slightly higher score.
-We also calculate the effective number of parties, using equation (\ref{eq:enc}), based on the redistributed seats in the lower chambers of Brazil, Spain, and the United States after their elections, obtaining values of 11.8, 3.4, and 2.0, respectively.
-Interestingly, the degree of online fragmentation in these countries correlates well with their electoral outcomes.
-However, Brazilian social media users appear more polarized, i.e., split into two opposing factions, than the country’s party seats repartition suggests.
+To better contextualize the different EBFs we obtain from online activity, we compute the effective number of parties using ENC based on the distribution of seats in the lower chambers of Brazil, Spain, and the United States following the 2022, 2023, and 2024 elections, obtaining values of 11.8, 3.4, and 2.0, respectively.
+Notably, the cross-national ordering of online fragmentation aligns with these electoral outcomes.
+However, Brazilian social media users appear less fragmented than the party-seat distribution alone would suggest, likely because contestation between Bolsonaro and Lula makes bipolarization more visible online.

-It also implies that party systems alone do not explain fragmentation, including both online and offline.
-Although both Brazil and Spain are multiparty systems, Spain is far less fragmented and has a fragmentation value closer to that of the United States.